useflashpunk/useflashpunk.github.io/_posts/2001-01-04-sound-effects.md

 }
 {% endhighlight %}

 That will play the sound once.
-If you want the sound effect to loop (for example, background music or perhaps a running motor), you can use the [loop()][4] function instead, like this:
+If you want the sound effect to loop (for example, background music or perhaps a running motor), you can use the [loop()][sfx-loop] function instead, like this:

 {% highlight actionscript %}
 shoot.loop();
 {% endhighlight %}

-And stopping a sound effect that is playing simply requires the [stop()][5] function:
+And stopping a sound effect that is playing simply requires the [stop()][sfx-stop] function:

 {% highlight actionscript %}
 shoot.stop();
 {% endhighlight %}

-Volume and panning
---
+<h2 id="volume-and-panning">Volume &amp; Panning</h2>

-FlashPunk allows you to change the global volume and panning factor of sound effects by assigning the [FP.volume][6] and [FP.pan][7] properties, like this:
+FlashPunk allows you to change the global volume and panning factor of sound effects by assigning the [FP.volume][fp-volume] and [FP.pan][fp-pan] properties, like this:

 {% highlight actionscript %}
 // Sets the volume to 50%.